 Fold dough every 30 minutes for a total of 4 folds.
 Give up to 6 folds, depending on how dough feels/dependent on gluten-forming proteins in the flour, etc.

 If happy with strength of dough, divide dough after 4 hours of bulk fermentation.
+This dough has a good buffer as I’ve had to take breaks and run errands and postponed folds or even dividing hours after the last dough fold.
 An easy-to-work-with size for pizzas in a home oven is 340g per ball.

-Preheat oven to 550F (or the hottest the oven will go) with pizza stone.
+Preheat oven with pizza stone to 550F (or the hottest the oven will go).
 Bake with no convection/fan until desired color and crispiness, 8-11 minutes.

-If using a pizza oven, a pizza at 750F takes 2 minutes or so.
-This is my preference of pizza baking temperature as I feel like I have the most control over the crust holding up to non-perforated plates.
+If using a pizza oven, a pizza at 750F takes 1-2 minutes.
+This is my preference of pizza baking temperature as I feel like I have the most control over the crust holding up to non-perforated serving plates.

 90g fine sugar